sergiocollado/potpourri/Notes_on_Linux/03_Notes_on_Linux_interrupts_and_bottom_halves.md

 the IDTR register (special 0x86 register) of the processor with the physical start address and length of the IDT.

-## Interrupt Handling in Linux Kernel
+## Interrupt handling in Linux Kernel

 - reference: https://linux-kernel-labs.github.io/refs/heads/master/lectures/interrupts.html#interrupt-handling-in-linux